ray-x/go.nvim/README.md

 1. if package_url not provided, will check current line is a valid package url or not, if it is valid, will fetch current url
 2. tags: if ``//+build tags`` exist it will be added automatically
+3. args: if multiple args is provided, you need toconcatenate it with '\ ', e.g. GoTest -args yourtags\ other_args

 Show test coverage: